NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 For more details, refer to [Windows PowerShell Profiles](https://technet.microsoft.com/library/bb613488.aspx).

-## Using the nuget.exe CLI in the console
+## Use the nuget.exe CLI in the console

 To make the [`nuget.exe` CLI](nuget-exe-cli-reference.md) available in the Package Manager Console, install the [NuGet.CommandLine](http://www.nuget.org/packages/NuGet.CommandLine/) package from the console: